jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 And these are not just big numbers, they are real people.

-One of them was Victor Kittleson, the 29 year-old brother of my graduate student, who died from an opioid overdose this past summer.
+One of them was Victor Kittleson, the 29 year-old brother of one of my graduate students, who died from an opioid overdose this past summer.

 ---

-Our failure to treat is even more troubling for vulnerable groups.
+This failure to treat is even more troubling for vulnerable groups.
 African American & Hispanic Americans receive mental healthcare services at about half the rate of whites.

 And similar mental healthcare disparities exist for people living in rural areas and for those with lower incomes.